imgly/pesdk-react-native-demo/README.md

 </p>

 # PhotoEditorSDK React Native Demo
-This project shows how to easily integrate the [PhotoEditorSDK](https://www.photoeditorsdk.com) into a React Native application.
+This project shows how to easily integrate the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=React-Native-Demo) into a React Native application.

 **THIS IS A DEMO**.
 This repository is not meant as a fully fledged React Native plugin, but as a base for further development instead.
 For more details, check the [accompanying blog post](https://blog.photoeditorsdk.com).